phpbbireland/Drone-Tracking-and-Identification/README.md

 There's no need for additional complex and costly infrastructure...
 A simple low cost method and infrastructure already exists, why reinvent the wheel...

-Identifying a drone can be achieved using a low cost methods available world wide, that is, almost every drone pilot has a mobile phone running Android or IOS and in incorporates Bluetooth and some existing drones already support Bluetooth.
+Identifying a drone can be achieved using a low cost methods available world wide, that is, almost every drone pilot has a mobile phone running Android or IOS and in incorporates Bluetooth and some existing RC controllers already support Bluetooth.

 ***Drone or Quads, Quad Copters, Helicopters and Airplane are interchangeable...***